Games for Dyscalculic Learners

 Dice & Domino Games

 These free ebooks are not books in the conventional sense, but rather collections of teaching games carefully chosen to provide children of all ages with enjoyable ways of improving numeracy skills.
 Although the games are not specifically targeted at learners with dyscalculia, they provide the kind of extra practice in basic arithmetic that most dyscalculic children need.
-The ebook of card games includes many of the games in the collection listed above under the heading ‘Various Card Games to practise addition and subtraction’, with the addition of 10 short demonstration videos.
-The Dice & Domino ebook contains 5 dice games and 5 domino games together with 10 short demonstration videos.
+The ebook of card games includes 5 of the games from the collection listed above under the heading ‘Various Card Games to practise addition and subtraction’, together with 5 other great card games, each game being the subject of one of the 10 short demonstration videos that accompany the rules of play.
+The Dice & Domino ebook contains rules and instructions for playing 5 dice games and 5 domino games together with 10 short demonstration videos.